latest nhpb_banner 1__compressed

 How to Save Money

 When an older adult or senior citizen needs help or information on community services, their local Nevada agency on aging office should be one of the first places they contact for assistance.
-The locations administer a number of resources and assistance programs for seniors.
+The locations administer a number of resources for seniors as well as disabled adults.
 If they can’t meet your need, the center can often refer the individual to another local service or non-profit that can meet their need.

-Legal assistance is made available to qualified seniors from their agency on aging office, and the programs are run in partnership with a network of legal services providers and pro-bono attorneys that are located throughout Nevada.
+Free legal assistance for seniors is made available to qualified seniors from their agency on aging office, and the programs are run in partnership with a network of legal services providers and pro-bono attorneys that are located throughout Nevada.
 Legal issues supported will need to be civil matters.

 Information and referrals are available at area Agency of Aging centers in Nevada.
 Case managers from these locations can provide information, community services and assistance, and these resources are an integral component that is required by the Older Americans Act.
 The programs are designed to be a resource to caregivers, seniors, elderly, and the general public.
 Offices can allow people to obtain information about senior services and issues.
 Learn about such items as Benefits, Social Security, Medicare, Health Insurance and more.